Halloween Drinks For Kids

 Adhesive-backed googly eyes and white streamers or electrical tape make for scary little juice box sippers.
 Try to avoid covering the hole where the straw is suppose to poke through.
 This would be a cute surprise for their school lunch box.

 Halloween bottle labels make it easy to decorate and add little bit of excitement to any Halloween party.
 Many of the links below provide free printable Halloween bottle labels.
 There is also a large variety available on Amazon.
 Slap them on your 2 liters of soda, water bottles, or individual drink bottles.
 For adults, you can also find them in custom sizes for beer and wine bottles.
 They make for great gifts, too!

 This is AWESOME.
-Martha Stewart offers free eyeball clipart that you can enlarge or reduce in size to fit your glassware.
+Print out eyeballs and enlarge or reduce in size to fit your glassware.
 Use decoupage glue (or watered down regular Elmer’s glue) to apply them to the bottom of your glass plates, cups, and pitchers for this creepy eyeball effect.
 They wash off with a little warm water and soap when you’re done.